False Dilemma Fallacy

 - Could there be a C?

-If the answer to either of these questions is “yes”, you now have more options to consider.
+If the answer to either is “yes,” you now have more options to consider.
+False dilemmas impose unreasonable constraints on discussions and decisions.

 Courses